Foreign direct investment in India

 A foreign direct investment (FDI) is an investment in the form of a controlling ownership in a business in one country by an entity based in another country.
-It is thus distinguished from a foreign portfolio investment by a notion of direct control.
-Broadly, foreign direct investment includes "mergers and acquisitions, building new facilities, reinvesting profits earned from overseas operations, and intra company loans".
-FDI is the sum of equity capital, long-term capital, and short-term capital as shown in the balance of payments.
-FDI usually involves participation in management, joint-venture, transfer of technology and expertise.
-Stock of FDI is the net (i.e., outward FDI minus inward FDI) cumulative FDI for any given period.
-Direct investment excludes investment through purchase of shares (if that purchase results in an investor controlling less than 10% of the shares of the company).
+It differs from a foreign portfolio investment, which remains limited to the secondary markets.
+Broadly, the term includes "mergers and acquisitions, building new facilities, reinvesting profits earned from overseas operations, and intra-company loans".
+It is the sum of equity capital, long-term capital, and short-term capital as shown in the balance of payments.
+It usually involves participation in management, joint ventures, transfer of technology and expertise.

+Stock of FDI is the net (i.e., outward FDI minus inward FDI) cumulative foreign investment for any given period.
+An investment through the purchase of shares in an Indian company is not considered FDI in India if the investor controls less than 10% of shares.

-Foreign direct investment in India is a major monetary source for economic development in India.
-Foreign companies invest directly in fast growing private auspicious businesses to take benefits of cheaper wages and changing business environment of India.
-Economic liberalisation started in India in wake of the 1991 economic crisis and since then FDI has steadily increased in India, which subsequently generated more than one crore (10 million) jobs.
+Foreign direct investment in India is a major source of funding for economic development.
+Foreign companies invest in India across a range of sectors, depending on factors such as relative labour costs, sectoral caps, market size, and regulatory environment.
+India was mostly a closed economy from the mid-1950s to 1991, when economic liberalisation happened following the 1991 economic crisis.
+FDI has steadily increased in India.

 On 17 April 2020, India changed its foreign direct investment (FDI) policy to protect Indian companies from "opportunistic takeovers/acquisitions of Indian companies due to the current COVID-19 pandemic", according to the Department for Promotion of Industry and Internal Trade.
 While the new FDI policy does not restrict markets, the policy ensures that all FDI will now be under scrutiny of the Ministry of Commerce and Industry.

+Recent trends

+While gross FDI inflows into India have generally continued to grow, the net investment has fallen sharply in recent years.
+Net FDI was reported at $ 27.99 billion in FY 2022-23, falling to $10.13 billion in FY 2023-24 and to $ 0.96 billion in FY 2024-25.
+Net inflows recovered moderately in FY 2025-26 to $6.95 billion.
+The government has attributed the fall to rising repatriation and disinvestments by foreign investors, as well as increased outbound investments by Indian companies.

+Net FDI in India stood at 0.7% of GDP in 2024, compared with about 4.2% for Vietnam, its lowest level since 2012.
+A BNP Paribas research note attributed the fall in net FDI to the business environment and structural constraints weighing on the development of foreign companies in India, while also noting other prominent barriers to FDI, including corruption, lack of reforms, and land acquisition.